sz2404/PUI2018_sz2404/HW1_sz2404/README.md

 # Homework 1 - Forking, Merging, Conflict Resolution
 I created the account gittest_sz2404 for testing forking, merging, and conflict resolution.

-I worked with myself's other account.
+I worked with Change (Angel) Lau.

+I messed with Chang (Angel) Lau’s repo: https://github.com/AngelLau/gittest_AngelLau

+Angel also messed with my gittest_sz2404 repo.

 # Homework 2 - PUI2018 Repository
 I created a new repository following the instruction and using the methods from the lab.